Give Your Glass Kitchen Canisters a Makeover with this Easy DIY

 After the last coat of chalkboard paint, while it is still wet, remove the painter’s tape.
 This will help prevent peeling that you can get with dry paint and painter’s tape.
 Touch up any streaks or spots as needed.

 Don’t they look spiffy?
-I really like how they tie in with the copper pulls.
+They tie in with the copper pulls in our kitchen makeover perfectly.

 Join me on Instagram for behind-the-scenes, DIYs, decorating tips, room tours, and home inspiration.
 I’ll see you over there!